CIDEON Software | Lösungen Autodesk & SAP

 Our reference: satisfied customers

-CIDEON supports companies from almost all technical sectors.
-Find out more about our know-how in a variety of success stories from the mechanical and plant engineering sector and learn more about project processes, services and software solutions.
+Cideon supports companies from almost all technical sectors.
+Find out more about our know-how in various success stories from mechanical and plant engineering and find out more about project processes, services and software solutions.

-Are you currently working successfully with us on a collaborative project?
-Each of our customers is individual, has specific requirements and therefore also very different solutions that are implemented.
-For us, every customer project is therefore unique and should be valued in exactly the same way.
+Are you currently working successfully with us on a joint project?
+Each of our customers is individual, has specific requirements and therefore very different solutions that are implemented.
+For us, every customer project is unique and should be valued just as much.

-In our reference reports, we put your company, the project highlights and your benefits in the spotlight.
+In our reference reports we focus on your company, the project highlights and your benefits.

 Would you like to present your company and the joint project even more prominently?
-Then simply contact your responsible CIDEON account manager and we will take care of all the other details for creating a reference report and publishing it on our website, blog and social media.
+Then simply contact your responsible Cideon Account Manager and we will take care of all the further details for creating a reference report and publishing it on our website, blog and social media.

 What advantages do you have as a reference customer?